-As part of the network expansion programme, installation and commissioning of 550 more AWS which includes 127 Agro-AWS in Agricultural Meteorological field units (AMFUS) for the Agro Climatic Zones of India is expected.
-Similarly 1350 Automatic rain Gauge Stations are also expected to be commissioned in the IMD network.
-550 AWS and 1350 ARGs will utilize Time Division Multiple Access (TDMA) technique for AWS data transmission.
+As part of the network expansion programme, installation and commissioning of 550 more AWS which includes 127 Agro-AWS in Agricultural Meteorological field units (AMFUS) for the Agro Climatic Zones of India has been completed.
+Similarly 1035 Automatic rain Gauge Stations are being commissioned in the IMD network.